 Lastly, another great thing about podcasting as a content marketing strategy is that it’s scalable.
 You don’t have to cash out on the most expensive audio equipment right away – simpler equipment will still be able to capture good audio, and you can invest more once you go past the initial stages.
 You might be ready to get started sooner than you think.

-Natasha is lady of a keyboard with a rich history of working in the digital marketing field.
+Natasha is a lady of a keyboard with a rich history of working in the digital marketing field.
 She is always happy to collaborate with awesome blogs and share her knowledge about growth hacking and the latest online marketing trends.
 To see what she is up to next, check out her Twitter.